sassoftware/restaf/doc.md

  let {serviceName1, serviceName2,....} = await store.addServices( 'serviceName1', 'serviceName2', ....  );
 ```

-At this point serviceName1 is a rafObject with information for the root end poins of that service.
+At this point serviceName1 is a rafObject with information for the root end points of that service.
 #### Example

 ```